 5 key indicators to measure the popularity of your brand

 Are you in charge of a brand?
 Well, in that case, measuring its popularity is a key part of your challenges.
-Of course, you already know the classic indicators (top-of-mind brand awareness, aided brand awareness, etc.), but did you know that there are other, more concrete and more operational indicators out there?
+Of course, you already know the classic brand awareness indicators, but did you know that there are other, more concrete and more operational indicators out there?
 We’ll explain everything here!

 Traditionally, when you measure brand awareness you often stick to carrying out an annual or quarterly study.